Advocating For Change: Improving Outcomes For Those With "Unspecified Schizophrenia"

 • Therapy: Cognitive behavioral therapy (CBT) can be beneficial for managing negative symptoms and learning coping skills.
 Talk therapy can provide a space to process complex experiences and navigate challenges associated with psychotic disorders.

-• Psychosocial support: Developing skills for daily living, fostering healthy relationships, and accessing resources for education or employment may improve a person’s quality of life.
+• Psychosocial support: Developing skills for daily living, fostering healthy relationships, and obtaining resources for education or employment may improve a person’s quality of life.

 While medication is often central in managing schizophrenia, studies show that online therapy, as an addition to existing treatment plans, can improve outcomes.
-This research may highlight its potential as a complementary treatment tool, particularly in areas regarding social function and depressive symptoms.
+This research may highlight the potential of online therapy as a complementary treatment tool, particularly in areas regarding social function and depressive symptoms.
 Please note that individuals experiencing acute psychotic symptoms may require in-person care.

 Takeaway